 She is working as a guest with das Helmi since 2013, where she was dancing and choreographing in various shows.

 Dasniya Sommer is based at Uferhallen Kulturwerkstatt, and founded Haus Sommer in 2016, her own studio where she is doing research with various artist on all kind of physical expressions.

 She is a forerunner in combining ballet, contemporary dance, butoh, shibari, yoga, puppet play, masks, body paint, photo sessions, handicaps to new forms of performance.

 Dasniya Sommer is also teaching regularly in her own studio and abroad and advising choreographers and directors.

-Her current shows are:
+Her recent shows are:

 ‘Bondage Duell’ created together with Silke Schönfleisch-Backofen.